 Case study 1: Cybersecurity risk minimisation best practices – African experiences

 This case study identifies key cybersecurity risks and assesses risk quantification and minimisation practices in the banking industry.
 Taking a comparative view, it highlights the African experience, providing mitigating measures and strategies to help reduce cybersecurity risk in emerging areas of concern for African financial institutions.

 Case Study 2: Cybersecurity risks and national policy implications – East African experiences

 To help summarise the key findings of both case studies, the SWIFT Institute has created a summary report.
-Download for more details.
+Download it today for more details.